 Gish Gallop reached out to the local community and asked them Mr. Wolford’s three questions.

 “Sedona is not a real town!
-Google it and you will find out for yourself!
-I actually lived in Cottonwood and drove to where Sedona was supposed to be,” said Christopher J. Rushin who currently lives in Grass Valley, “I’ve been ‘there,’ there’s nothing there but trees and houses and people and shit.
+Google it, and you will find out for yourself!
+I lived in Cottonwood and drove to where Sedona was supposed to be,” said Christopher J. Rushin, who currently lives in Grass Valley, “I’ve been ‘there,’ there’s nothing there but trees and houses and people and shit.
 No signs of civilization whatsoever.
-And even if there was such a place, Hillary Clinton would never go there.
-Y’all are kidding me, right?”
+And even if there were such a place, Hillary Clinton would never go there.
+All of you are kidding me, right?”

 Others were more philosophical about the hoax, maintaining that they might have only dreamed about the city.

 “I’m a truck driver.
-I live in Flagstaff, and I get many shipments into and out of Sedona,” said an Arizona truck driver Greg McKnight, a fact that bolsters his status as a Mossad/CIA operative.
+I live in Flagstaff, and I get many shipments into and out of Sedona,” said an Arizona truck driver Greg McKnight, bolstering his status as a Mossad/CIA operative.
 “My wife grew up in the Sedona/Oak Creek area.
-So for you to even state Sedona doesn’t exist as a town or city whatever y’all want to call it, makes me believe you are an idiot.
+So for you to even state Sedona doesn’t exist as a town or city, whatever all of you want to call it, makes me believe you are an idiot.
 Or a troll.
 Or a Bernie Sanders supporter.”

 As for Mr. Wolford, he gave Gish Gallop an old, “I told you so.”